 - Survivors of Violent Crimes: If you have been the victim of a serious crime in the United States, and if you reported that crime to the police, you may be eligible for protection.

-- LGBT Immigrant Detainees: If you or someone you know is detained by immigration, no matter where in the country the detention center is located, we can provide information and assistance to help the detained individual avoid deportation.
+- LGBT Immigrant Detainees: If you or someone you know is detained by immigration, no matter where in the country the detention center is located, we can provide information to help the detained individual avoid deportation.
 Our Asylum Documentation Project will send any detained person a packet of information that he or she can submit to the immigration court in support of a request for asylum.

 - Individuals Seeking Appeals: We also represent individuals who lost their cases before an immigration judge and are seeking help with an appeal to the Board of Immigration Appeals or to any of the United States Courts of Appeals.
 If you would like help with an appeal, please note that the process is very time sensitive.
 Therefore, the best way for you to request assistance is by phone or by sending your case materials to us by email.